theoliao1998/Slack-Like-Website/README.md

 * New message alarmer
 * Member online/offline alarmer
 * File sharing
-* Learn Redis and try to improve the performance with the help of it
+* Use React instead of basic JS for timely updating
-* ...
+* Use React-infinite-scroll for pagination